Former New Zealand prime minister ordered to pay $3.9 mln after company collapse | Law-Order

 Former New Zealand prime minister ordered to pay $3.9 mln after company collapse

-Former New Zealand Prime Minister Jenny Shipley has been ordered by the country’s highest court to pay NZ$6.6 million ($3.9 million) plus interest as compensation for her role in the collapse of a construction company, a judgement released Friday said.
+New Zealand's highest court has ordered former New Zealand Prime Minister Jenny Shipley to pay NZ$6.6 million ($3.9 million) plus interest as compensation for her role in the collapse of a construction company, a judgement released on Friday said.
 Shipley was New Zealand’s first female prime minister holding the role from 1997 to 1999.

-Former New Zealand Prime Minister Jenny Shipley has been ordered by the country's highest court to pay NZ$6.6 million ($3.9 million) plus interest as compensation for her role in the collapse of a construction company, a judgement released Friday said.
+New Zealand's highest court has ordered former New Zealand Prime Minister Jenny Shipley to pay NZ$6.6 million ($3.9 million) plus interest as compensation for her role in the collapse of a construction company, a judgement released on Friday said.

 Shipley was New Zealand’s first female prime minister holding the role from 1997 to 1999.
 She was chair of the board of construction firm Mainzeal when the company was placed in liquidation in 2013 after a number years of financial difficulty.
 The liquidators of the company bought charges against Shipley and directors Richard Yan, Clive Tilby and Peter Gromm, arguing they had let the company operate in a way that created a risk of serious loss to creditors and took on debts that could not reasonably have been repaid.
 The Appeal Court had previously found that this was the case.